 If you do not have intranet or Internet access, call ConnectOne at 1 (800) 881-3938.
 See the For More Information section for detailed instructions, including TDD and international assistance.
-Speak with a Citi Benefits Center representative to name a beneficiary for Basic Life and Basic AD&D insurance, Business Travel Accident/Medical (BTA) insurance, Citi Retirement Savings Plan and/or Citigroup Pension Plan.
+Speak with a Citi Benefits Center representative to name a beneficiary for Basic Life and Basic AD&D insurance and Business Travel Accident/Medical (BTA) insurance.